MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 The following fields are collected:

-- **isAROff: Bool** - true if user has their auto renew turned off.
+- **isAROff** - Bool - true if user has their auto renew turned off.

-- **IsSubscriptionPurchaser: Bool** - Boolean indicating whether the user is a subscription purchaser or not (beneficiary)
+- **IsSubscriptionPurchaser** - Bool - Boolean indicating whether the user is a subscription purchaser or not (beneficiary)

-- **isTrial: Bool** - true if user has their trial period ongoing.
+- **isTrial** - Bool - true if user has their trial period ongoing.

-- **ProductId: String** - ProductId of the subscription product.
+- **ProductId** - String - ProductId of the subscription product.

-- **PurchaseApp: String** - App where the user purchased their subscription(Word/Excel/PowerPoint).
+- **PurchaseApp** - String - App where the user purchased their subscription(Word/Excel/PowerPoint).

-- **PurchasePlatform: String** - platform where the user purchased their subscription (iOS vs Windows vs Android).
+- **PurchasePlatform** - String - platform where the user purchased their subscription (iOS vs Windows vs Android).

-- **SubscriptionExpirationDateTime: String** - Date and time when the subscription will expire.
+- **SubscriptionExpirationDateTime** - String - Date and time when the subscription will expire.

 ### Office.Apple.Licensing.AutoRenewViewVisible